-Lesson Plan 2 Reference Page 19-22 Resources Oxford School Atlas for Pakistan a beaker enough clay to make two layers of clay that will just fit into the beaker, as shown in the diagram below (image on WWG TG 1 page 49 old SB) water mixed with flour to thicken it (the paste should be a thick liquid) Skills Book (Formation of mountains and Grid references) Introduction 5-10 minutes Teacher's Notes Tell the students that they are going to find out how some volcanic mountains form.
-Explain that volcanoes can be: • Active (erupting or likely to erupt): Most scientists consider a volcano as active, if it has erupted in the last 10,000 years; has exhibited unusual seismic activity; or produced significant new gas emissions. • Extinct (no written records of its activity): It is unlikely to erupt again because there is no longer a supply of magma.
-Dormant (not known to be active): It has shown no sign of volcanic activity but there is still a supply of magma.
-Using the Student's Book Teacher's Notes Volcanic, dome, and residual mountains Tell the students that they are going to find out how some volcanic mountains form.
+Lesson Plan 2 Reference Page 19-22 Topics Resources • Oxford School Atlas for Pakistan • a beaker • enough clay to make two layers of clay that will just fit into the beaker, as shown in the diagram below (image on WWG TG 1 page 49 old SB) water mixed with flour to thicken it (the paste should be a thick liquid) Skills Book (Formation of mountains and Grid references) Introduction Duration: 5-10 min Tell the students that they are going to find out how some volcanic mountains form.
+Explain that volcanoes can be: Teacher's Notes • Active (erupting or likely to erupt): Most scientists consider a volcano as active, if it has erupted in the last 10,000 years; has exhibited unusual seismic activity; or produced significant new gas emissions. • Extinct (no written records of its activity): It is unlikely to erupt again because there is no longer a supply of magma. • Dormant (not known to be active): It has shown no sign of volcanic activity but there is still a supply of magma.
+Using the Student's Book Duration: 35-40 min Volcanic, dome, and residual mountains Teacher's Notes Tell the students that they are going to find out how some volcanic mountains form.
 Explain that volcanoes can be: • Active (erupting or likely to erupt): Most scientists consider a volcano as active, if it has erupted in the last 10,000 years; has exhibited unusual seismic activity; or produced significant new gas emissions. • Extinct (no written records of its activity): It is unlikely to erupt again because there is no longer a supply of magma.